José Desiderio Valverde

 José Desiderio Valverde Pérez (1822 – December 22, 1903) was a Dominican military figure and politician.
-He served as the 7th president of the Dominican Republic from June 13, 1858 until August 31, 1858.
+He was one of the initiators of the Cibaeño Revolution, during which he served as the 7th President of the Dominican Republic from June 13, 1858 until August 31, 1858.

 Early years

 He was born in Santiago in 1822.
 Son of José María Valverde Fernández, descendant of the Counts of Oropesa belonging to the Spanish nobility, and Ana María Teresa Pérez, a family dedicated to medium commerce.

 Political and military career

 He entered the military in 1844, as a prominent leader of the Dominican War of Independence.
 He led the Battle of Santiago, in which Haitian forces were defeated in their attempt to penetrate through the valley of Cibao to occupy the country.
 Valverde, alongside Matías Ramón Mella, participanted in the task of organizing the defense of the Cibao region, after the independence movement, organizing the troops of San José de las Matas.
 When the militia was organized he was assigned the rank of Captain.
 In 1845 he was Tribunate representing the city of Santiago.
 In the Battle of Sabana Larga in 1856, he distinguished himself and thanks to his military skills, victory was achieved.
 He was promoted to General.
 He was Provincial Governor of Santiago.

 He married Ana Rosa Mallol, in the city of Santiago, on February 26, 1848.
 This marriage produced seven children: Ana Rita, José Cipriano, José Emilio, Manuel Desiderio, Julia Ercilla, José Desiderio and José Desiderio Rafael Valverde Mallol.

 In 1850, he was among many politicians to sign the treaty with Great Britain, which meant the recognition of Dominican independence by an international power.

 He led the bourgeois revolt in Santiago against the merchants, a movement that essentially also disputed the economic measures decreed by the country's president, Buenaventura Báez.
 He directed the provisional government established in Santiago on July 7, 1857, triggering the Cibaeño Revolution.
 Once Báez was overthrown from the presidency of the State, Valverde was elected president by the Constituent Assembly of Moca, held on March 1, 1858, although he resigned from office on the day August 28 of that same year.
 He was exiled to the United States.
 The liberal constitution of Moca was annulled and General Santana returned to govern with the Constitution of 1854, which guaranteed him an authoritarian government.

 His government's priorities consisted of improving the monetary system and reorganizing the public administration and the army.
 The highlight of his brief tenure was the move of the country's capital to Santiago.